Project collaborators

 - Downloadable reports

 All of the data used to train and develop the models were obtained from public universities and supported by public grants, and it is fitting that the results of that work should also be open and public.
 Making these tools open source speeds up innovation and the ability to use them for the greater good.
-Private entities can also augment and add value to their own tools by accessing our open-source API.
+Private and public entities can also augment and add value to their own tools by accessing our open-source API.
+For example, the North Dakota Agricultural Weather Network (NDAWN) is using the open-source code from this project to power one of their disease forecasting models.